 One item that many people find unusual about my DotNetNuke installation guides is my insistence on NOT using the Database.mdf, dynamically attached database file for the creation of a DotNetNuke database.
 In my tutorials, I have quickly dismissed the topic by noting that "issues" come up when trying to use a dynamically attached database and I leave it at this.
 Well after seeing more questions on this topic recently in the DotNetNuke.com forums I wanted to take a moment to put my $0.02 out there as to WHY I don't like it.
 I will do this by discussing quickly what the differences are in the two approaches, then I'll discuss the "downfalls" of each.

 Everyone is most likely familiar with the common process for creating a SQL Server database, during the creation process two files are added the .mdf which stores the actual data and the .ldf which stores the log.
 When the database is created the files are typically placed inside the "Program Files" folder, storing them with the rest of the SQL Server files, although this location can be changed by the Server Administrator.

 The dynamic attachment method uses a predefined database.mdf file that is located in the App_Data folder of the DotNetNuke installation.
 When the system connects to the database server this file is attached to the server and operates like a database on the server would normally, however, all data is stored inside the DNN location.

 Why I Think Its Bad

 However, the most problematic downfall of dynamically attached databases in my experience is that you must "Attach" the database before you can manipulate it in SQL Server Management Studio or SSMS Express.
-This is a very common stumbling block as individuals will know that the database exists, however, SSMS will not show the database at all, until it has ben successfully attached.
+This is a very common stumbling block as individuals will know that the database exists, however, SSMS will not show the database at all until it has been successfully attached.

 Please share any comments/feedback below.